uprightman47/clonetest/README.md

 - [x] **Validate your submission locally** to know that they work as expected.
 - [x] **Update runtime configuration** using `requirements.txt`, and/or `Dockerfile` as necessary.
 Please make sure that you specified the same package versions that you use locally on your machine.

+# FAQ

+#### 1. How can I render/save replay locally?

+Please refer to [Neural MMO tutorial - Replay](https://colab.research.google.com/drive/1NUXIDmV5pOHFmAMGztizvuOkjr8W5Bat) for an instruction about how to rendering locally.

+#### 2. Are there any hardware or time constraints?

+During evaluation, your submission will be allocated with **1 CPU core and 1G memory**.
+Each step, your agent must give decision within **600ms**.

+#### 3. Are there any file size limit for submission?

+Your submission should not be larger than 13Gi.

 # Important links

 - Challenge information